cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Scans/blackout-period.md

 2. In the Scanner tab, locate the **Blackout Period** section.
 3. Enable the feature by toggling the switch component.
    - Note: Disabling the feature does not delete your saved blackout periods.
-5. Define the start and end time/day for when the scan will be paused and resumed.
+5. Define the start and end time/day in your local timezone for when the scan will be paused and resumed.
 7. Save your changes.

 ## Other Considerations